 NOW Gallery commissioned Raw Edges to design seating for outside the gallery and Peninsula Square to redefine how people use that public space.
 Working with Mass Concrete, they created concrete seating which will be part of the Square for the foreseeable future, creating a place where people can sit, rest and enjoy a visita through to Peninsula Gardens and beyond.

 Raw Edges are usually known for incorporating vibrant colour in their work but decided to work with white and a green.
 The seating stands out like blocks of snow on the grey concrete piazza between the Gallery and O2, whilst the green ones blend into the gardens.
 The units are like building blocks which resemble large mints creating a comforting place for two people to squeeze into a seat together or for one to lounge in a concrete space that almost moulds around the body.

 ‘Steps’ are tactile, smooth, and in their simplicity the perfect antidote to generic, utilitarian furniture.
 They make people stop, lean, perch and experiment, pausing in this new sculptural space on Peninsula.

 Raw Edges on their inspiration for the project

-“Greenwich Peninsula is committed to commissioning work by designers who have the vision to reinvent the public realm and engage the public in a playful way.”
+“Greenwich Peninsula is committed to commissioning work by designers who have the vision to reinvent the public realm and engage the public in a playful, innovative way.”
 Jemima Burrill